 Constructed and occupied the office building totals 135,000 sq ft over 9 floors, with floor-plates of about 16,500 sq ft and basement car parking.
 The building has achieved a BREEAM rating of ‘Excellent’.
-The top two floors have been pre-let to Blake Morgan solicitors.
+All floors are now let and occupied.

-Phase 3 will combine Plots 9,10, 11, 12 and 13a of the Masterplan area, comprising the sites currently occupied by Marland House, the Wood Street multi-storey car park and the Saunders Road surface car park.
-It is planned to contain the replacement bus station for Central Square and form part of a new, state of the art transport interchange which will eventually integrate public transport facilities within Cardiff city centre in conjunction with plans for improvements to Central Train Station.
+The Interchange will be constructed on the sites previously occupied by Marland House, and the multi-storey car park which have now been demolished.
+It is planned to contain the replacement bus station for Central Square and form part of a new, state of the art transport hub which will eventually integrate public transport facilities within Cardiff city centre in conjunction with plans for improvements to Central Train Station.
 It will include retail shops on the ground floor and commercial and residential accommodation above

 The approach is to consider the context of the urban blocks of the existing City and recreate this in a new way with a strategy of new civic space, and the creation of a new City Quarter.